catmaid/CATMAID/sphinx-doc/source/contributing.rst

 acceptable for the responses of performance-critical endpoints.

 Date and time response values should be in UTC and formatted as ISO 8601.

+Endpoints containing write operations should be decorated with a ``record_view`` decorator in ``urls.py``, which expects a label as argument.
+This label should follow the pattern ``resource.action`` and just like URI itself, the ``resource`` is expected to be in its plural form.
+Make sure to follow this convention for new endpoints.

 Javascript
 ##########